Generic Name: levorphanol (lee-VOR-fa-nole)

 - Use levorphanol tablets with caution in the ELDERLY because they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: It is unknown if levorphanol tablets can cause harm to the fetus.
 If you become pregnant while taking levorphanol tablets, discuss with your doctor the benefits and risks of using levorphanol tablets during pregnancy.
-It is unknown if levorphanol tablets is excreted in breast milk.
+It is unknown if levorphanol tablets are excreted in breast milk.
 Do not breast-feed while taking levorphanol tablets.

 When used for long periods of time or at high doses, levorphanol tablets may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if levorphanol tablets stops working well.
 Do not take more than prescribed.